Keto Pumpkin Pie

 dry ingredients for crust in a food processor

-Tip If you don't have a food processor, you can cut the butter into the dry ingredients by using a fork or a pastry blender.
-Just make sure you keep the butter cold.
-The aim is to have visible chunks of butter to achieve a flaky pie crust.
+Tip If you don't have a food processor, cut the butter into the dry ingredients with a fork or pastry blender.
+Keep the butter cold.
+You want visible chunks of butter for a flaky crust.

 2